Chicken Feet Adobo

 Instructions

-• Prep the Chicken Feet: Prepare the chicken feet.
-Trim the nails, rinse thoroughly, and boil for 3-5 minutes to remove impurities.
-Drain and set aside.
+• Prepare the chicken feet.
+Trim the nails and rinse the chicken feet thoroughly.
+Boil for 5 minutes to remove impurities, then drain and set aside.

-• Sauté Aromatics: In the same pot, heat 2 tbsp oil.
+• Sauté aromatics.
+In the same pot, heat 2 tablespoons oil.
 Sauté garlic and onion until fragrant and soft.

 Keyword Adobong Adidas, Chicken Feet Adobo